 Each Board member appointed or reconfirmed by the Board will be selected based on merit.
 Merit criteria have been defined to recognize, among other things, active participation in the CentOS Project, an understanding of the Project, and an understanding and ability to balance the objectives derived from the relationship with its Red Hat-based upstream.
 In this regard, Candidate Board members must:

 Based upon the merit criteria, the existing Board may nominate additional Board members.
 The Board must consist of at least 8 members and is capped at a total of 11 members.
-Given Red Hat’s strategic hiring of original core members to focus more extensively on the Project, and in consideration of its strategic ongoing contributions and investment, Red Hat will maintain and hold a majority of governing Board members.
-In addition, the Board values user representation on the Board directly through members seated on the Board who have met the merit criteria.
+The Board values user representation on the Board directly through members seated on the Board who have met the merit criteria.
 This is in addition to the indirect user community influence via interactions with individual Board members.

 As the new CentOS grows and learns, the CentOS community may propose to the Board and/or the Board may propose its own changes to the governance and/or the merit criteria to account for, among other things, confusion or inadequacies.